lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 - **Keylime Registrar**: Agent registration database
 - **Mobile Sensor Microservice**: Location verification via CAMARA APIs (invoked only when the TPM quote reports a physical mobile sensor, e.g., USB `lsusb` detection)

-*The verifier skips this step entirely when no TPM-reported mobile sensor is present, so Sovereign SVIDs omit `grc.geolocation` in that case.*
+*The verifier skips this step entirely when no TPM-reported Mobile/GNSS sensor is present, so Sovereign SVIDs omit `grc.geolocation` in that case.*

 ---